aasaru/smart-id-php-client/README.md

 ## Features
 * Simple interface for user authentication

-Smart-ID PHP client works with PHP 7.2 or later.
+Smart-ID PHP client is tested to work with PHP 7.2 and PHP 8./vendor/bin/phpunit tests.0 and might work with newer.

 **This PHP client cannot be used to create digitally signed containers because PHP does not have a library like DigiDoc4J..**